Apply Current Vacancy

 It is unlawful for a person to subject or to threaten to subject another person to any detriment because the other person, or someone associated with the other person, has made an allegation or complaint of discrimination, harassment or bullying on the basis of a protected attribute.

-Kestrel Apprentice Solutions may amend and vary this policy from time to time.
+Kestrel Recruitment may amend and vary this policy from time to time.